T3KScarecrow/Alagaesia-Wiki/Alagaesia/Factions/Minor Factions/The Sanguis Skaro.md

 The **Blood Cult of Skaro** is a sinister and secretive faction shrouded in dread.
-This cult, known for its fanatical devotion to dark and forbidden knowledge, operates in the shadows, evoking fear among even the bravest denizens of Caelora and beyond.
+This cult, known for its fanatical devotion to dark and forbidden knowledge, operates in the shadows, evoking fear among even the bravest denizens of [[The Vulgomage|Caelora]] and beyond.
 Their reach extends into the hidden corners of civilization, where they practice their rites and commit atrocities in service to their revered object, the **Necronomicon**.

 ### Structure and Hierarchy:
 - **The Grand Hierophant**: The leader of the Blood Cult of Skaro, often a powerful spellcaster such as a lich or a vampire.
 They are the guardian of the Necronomicon and dictate the cult's goals and rituals.
 The current Grand Hierophant is a mysterious figure named **Malachar the Sanguine**, whose origins are obscured by layers of deceit and myth.